-Number of rights holding farm units: More than 50.000, but no better statistics available Owner of the "ground" and other "residuals": Specific local farms units - the shareholders Access to resources:
+Number of right holding farm units: More than 50.000, but no better statistics available Owner of the "ground" and other "residuals": Specific local farms units - the shareholders

-a) Pasture, secondary summer farms, cultivation: The shareholders only, according to their share b) Wood: The shareholders only, according to their share.

-c) Hydroelectric power: The shareholders according to their share.

-d) Hunting and fishing: The shareholders only, according to their share.
+- a) Pasture, secondary summer farms, cultivation: The shareholders only, according to their share - b) Wood: The shareholders only, according to their share. - c) Hydroelectric power: The shareholders according to their share. - d) Hunting and fishing: The shareholders only, according to their share.